 Used since antiquity for a variety of purposes from embalming the dead to giving us courage in difficult times, I love thyme with butternut.
-You may find many other uses for it like its culinary benefits in cheeses and wines.
+You may find many other uses for it like its culinary benefits in cheeses and wines, and in olives.

 It grows like a weed incidentally.
 Just get a root from a friend and put it in a pot with well-rotted compost, and you'll have a lifetime of pleasure; thyme is a perennial.
 It withstands both heat and cold, and if you forget to water the plant, it'll survive.

 Thyme herb benefits are all about a phenol compound called thymol.
 A German expert panel has given approval for it's use in the treatment of bronchitis, cough and upper respiratory tract infections.

 The claimed benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
 But it does contain thymol which has proven antiseptic properties.

 It also has antifungal virtues, as in athletes' foot and is often used to reduce candida in patients on cancer treatment.

 In addition thyme has antibiotic properties.